stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 ![Light data structures schematic](/assets/lightstruct.png)

-The Global Light List is a mostly static array containing the same information as the uniforms listed above.
-In SD, this list directly represents all of the lights in the scene.
+The Global Light List is a mostly static array containing the properties of the lights (position, type, colour, direction, shadowing, etc.) In SD, this list directly represents all of the lights in the scene.
 The Light Manager component operates directly on the data in this array.

 The Tile Light Index Lists is a packed list of variable length lists of indexes into the Global Light List.
 Each sublist contains the indexes of the lights present in a tile of the Light Grid.
 This data is updated every frame and will vary significantly as the camera moves through the scene.
-Each

-Finally, the Light Grid is a MxN grid of cells representing a low resolution view of the viewport.
+Finally, the Light Grid is a grid of cells representing a low resolution view of the viewport.
 Each cell in the grid represents a 32x32 square on the viewport.
-The paper by Olsson and Assarsson states that both 16x16 and 32x32 scaling factors worked out well.
+The paper by Olsson and Assarsson states that both 16x16 and 32x32 tiles worked out well.
 Since SD has to generate the grid every frame in JS code, I opted for the 32x32 grid as it reduces the numbers of cells by a factor of 4.
-The size of the grid is fixed as long as the viewport stays the same size.
+The size of the grid is locked to the viewport size % 32 so during normal operation, the size is fixed.

 In the Light component, these 3 structures are all stored in a single 640x512 4-component float texture.
-At startup, a large Float32Array is created on the client and is subdivided in 3 layers:
+At startup, a Float32Array is created on the client and is subdivided in 3 layers:

 The first 256 rows of the texture are assigned to the global light list.
 Each light entry takes up 5 vec4s, which was the main reason to have a width of 640 texels, each row can store 128 lights exactly.